Quicr/quicr-arch-spec/moq-arch.md

 Once a named object is created, the content inside the named object can never be changed.
 Objects have an expiry time after which they should be discarded by caches.
-Objects have a priority that the relays and clients can use to sequence the sending order.
+Objects have an priority that the relays and clients can use to sequence the sending order.
 The data inside an object is end-to-end encrypted whose keys are not available to Relay(s).